vinodhkumarm/NodeClusters/README.md

 	- if you make any config changes reload the nginx using ```nginx -s reload``` command

 Refer the very nice short video on nginx load balancer setup and apache bench _ https://www.youtube.com/watch?v=FJrs0Ar9asY _

+**Looks like Express cluster is responding faster in local machine**